highcharts/highcharts/docs/chart-design-and-style/custom-themes-in-styled-mode.md

     @import 'https://code.highcharts.com/css/highcharts.css';

-    /* This will re-declare variables */
+    /* This will re-declare variables globally */ :root {
-    :root {
       --highcharts-color-0: #f45b5b;
     }

+    /* This will overwrite variables for different charts */
+    #container-1 {
+      --highcharts-color-0: #f45b5b;
+    }

+    #container-2 {
+      --highcharts-color-0: #dedede;
+    }

-    /* This will use a different variable for some elements, in this case use a more contrasted color variation for the axis labels */ .highcharts-axis-labels {
+    /* This will use a different variable for some elements, in this case a more contrasted color variation for the axis labels */ .highcharts-axis-labels {
       fill: var(--highcharts-neutral-color-100);
     }